coderdark/unit-test/README.md

 ```

 ## Mocking Dependencies
 Note: You can follow the example below to mock some of the dependencies.
-It is recommended to create components that have as little external dependcies as possible and actually pass the values into the component so testing can be done easier.
+It is recommended to create components that have as little external depencies as possible and actually pass the values into the component so testing can be done easier.
+Make your component reusable.
 The code below can be refactored to make the test easier.
 ```
 //Code
 //send-to-server.js